 This is what those who know me, say about me:

-I offer coaching and counselling following the Psychosynthesis modality, and am accredited by NCPS.
+I offer coaching and counselling following the Psychosynthesis modality, and am registered with BACP.
 My support to you is based on lived experience, a great deal of self-experimentation, exploration, a range of educational courses and 7+ years of running workshops and facilitating groups.
 I have training in Radical Honesty, Non-violent Communication and Wheel of Consent.

 All my recorded workshops and webinars are available.
 Many for free and some for a small fee.